 I really enjoyed the writing style of this book.

-Considering my true role at this blog is to take interesting psychology and neuroscience research and turn it into actionable, digestible posts for marketing readers, I can appreciate when an author has a fun writing style to keep things engaging (I wish I wrote like this! ).
+Considering my true role at this blog is to take interesting psychology and neuroscience research and turn it into actionable, digestible posts for marketing readers, I can appreciate when an author has a fun writing style to keep things engaging (I wish I wrote like this! :P).

 That being said, it’s not for everyone.
 The research, however, is enjoyable by academic or laymen readers alike in my humble opinion.